millerk22/emc2-labs/EMC2-Labs-Fall/lab09.rst

 Notice how that the only difference between this method and Jacobi's method, is the :math:`x_1^{k+1}` used in the calculation of :math:`x_2^{k+1}`.
 Unlike Jacobi's method, Gauss-Seidel uses updated values as soon as they are computed.
 This constitutes the biggest change between the 2 methods.
 The benefit of Jacobi's method is that it can run in parallel.
-For now all you need to know is that this means it can be quickly run on a GPU.
+For now, all you need to know is that this means it can be quickly run on a GPU.
 Gauss-Seidel's method often has a faster convergence and needs less iterations than Jacobi, and in some cases it even converges when the Jacobi cannot.

 Task 3